alexarmbr/alexarmbr.github.io/docs/_posts/2024-08-10-How-To-Write-A-Fast-Matrix-Multiplication-With-Tensor-Cores.markdown

 The PTX instruction I used is `mma.sync.aligned.m16n8k8.row.col.f16.f16.f16.f16` (documentation [here](https://docs.nvidia.com/cuda/parallel-thread-execution/#matrix-fragments-for-mma-m16n8k8)), each part of this instruction means something:
 * `mma`: we are performing a matrix multiply accumulate operation
-* `sync`: this instruction is sychronous, all 32 threads will wait until all 32 threads are done before resuming execution
+* `sync`: this instruction is synchronous, all 32 threads will wait until all 32 threads are done before resuming execution
 * `aligned`: all 32 threads in a warp must execute this instruction, if less than 32 threads in a warp were to execute this instruction, behavior is undefined
 * `m16n8k8`: this is the identifier for the matrix fragment shape.
 This means the fragment of matrix
 $A$ has shape (16,8), the fragment of $B$ has shape (8,8), the fragments of $D$ and $C$ have shape (8,8).
 (Remember, the formula for a GEMM is $D = \alpha * A * B + \beta * C$).
 If you look at the PTX documentation linked above, there are lots of different shapes to choose from, however the Turing/Volta architectures only support a limited number.
 Ampere supports more, and Hopper supports even more.